 Bonus: You did not show how your education ties in with the position

 Most data science university programs haven’t been around that long so there’s not many of us with a master’s or PhD in data science.
 Most of us have degrees in other disciplines.
 When applying for a job you always call out what skills are relevant, so why not do the same for your education?
-Even if your degree isn’t technical in nature, aspects of your education are relevant to the job.
+Even if your degree isn’t technical in nature, aspects of your education are relevant to the job and should be reflected in your data science resume.